 Frugal to the extreme, she kept the heat so low during the winter that I was constantly bundled up to keep from freezing.
 I soon purchased the heaviest goosedown comforter sold at La Samaritaine (one of the iconic French department stores) in order to stay warm at night in my pale yellow bedroom overlooking the central courtyard.

 For Roberta, the world was black and white, with very few shades of grey.
-She was immensely fond of sweeping statements like, “Everyone is bisexual, they just won’t admit it.”
-Or, “No one in France drinks white wine.”
+She was immensely fond of sweeping statements: “Everyone is bisexual, they just won’t admit it.”
+“No one in France drinks white wine.”

 Larger than life, Madame R. could have been a character in a movie, except that she would certainly be perceived as merely a caricature rather than a real woman.
 She had traveled the world, survived dozens of hair-raising adventures, lived in the Amazon, studied with shamans, worked with Steinbeck as a young editor—she claimed that after he wrote Travels with Charley, he had asked her to ghost write for him—and spoke at least five languages fluently (English, French, Portuguese, Spanish, Czech).